jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 Business, Technical features and limitations:

 - Windows 365 is Desktop as a Service (DaaS) solution.
-- It's ideal for customers looking for managed service with always ready desktop.
+- It's ideal for customers looking for a managed service with always ready desktop.
 - It's dedicated (personal) Windows 10/11 desktop (only) running 24x7 with flat cost for compute, predictable, per-user, per-month pricing and O365 license at least E3.
 - Optimal for the use cases like Office/Information worker with O365 where customer has no much expertise / none or small Virtual Desktop team.
-- Deployed Virtual Desktops can still be part of Enterprise network and desktop can be hardened as needed.
+- Deployed Virtual Desktops can still be part of Enterprise network and desktops can be hardened as needed.
 - Custom images are supported.
 - Almost all Azure regions are supported and can be used for virtual desktop deployments.
 - Deploy, manage & secure via Microsoft Endpoint Manager & Web Portal